manyasahay/Mood-Playlist-Maker/README.md

-#3 emotions - happy sad energetic
+This is a simple personal project I made for making playlists based on-
-#history of songs
+#3 emotions - happy, sad, energetic

-#categorize the songs
+How it basically works is-
-#diff songs will be assigned to diff emotions
+Obtain the listening history from spotify
-#10 songs playlist
+Categorize the songs using the audio features
-#open in spotify link
+Diff songs will be assigned to one of the 3 emotions Make a 15 song playlist
-danceability — self-explanatory
+Open in spotify link

-energy — how 'fast, loud an noisy' valence — whether the track sounds happy or sad tempo — the bpm
+These are the audio features but I haven't used all of these-
 Acousticness: A confidence measure from 0.0 to 1.0 of whether the track is acoustic.
 1.0 represents high confidence the track is acoustic.
 Danceability: Danceability describes how suitable a track is for dancing based on a combination of musical elements including tempo, rhythm stability, beat strength, and overall regularity.
 A value of 0.0 is least danceable and 1.0 is most danceable.
 Energy: Energy is a measure from 0.0 to 1.0 and represents a perceptual measure of intensity and activity.
 Typically, energetic tracks feel fast, loud, and noisy.
 For example, death metal has high energy, while a Bach prelude scores low on the scale.
 Perceptual features contributing to this attribute include dynamic range, perceived loudness, timbre, onset rate, and general entropy.